How to Shift Your Strategy for the Season

-With the "Great Resignation" or the "Great Reshuffle" in the news all around, more people than ever are considering their options for work in 2022.
+With the ever-changing landscape of the tech industry, more people than ever are considering their options for career development in 2023.
 Whether you are active or passive in your job search, working or not working, it can be tempting to take a break from the process, citing the commitment to friends and loved ones during this busy time.
 What you may see as a slow-down not a pause, can set you back miles in your career path.
 Other job seekers are slowing things down, figuring that nothing tangible will happen during the holidays.

 Reconnect With Your Network